przemekgalazka/irmina/README.md

 ```java
 @RunWith(IrminaRunner.class)
 ```
-Irmina mock all your new dependencies if needed
-Irmina adds extra behavior to your mocks when needed while spring context bootstrap
+Irmina mock all your new dependencies if needed.
+Also adds extra behavior to your mocks when needed while spring context bootstrap
 ```
 define(SuspensionDesign.class).named("AudiA4")
                     .asMockWithBehavior(new Behavior<SuspensionDesign>() {